-If a quorum is present at the meeting, the vote of a majority of the shares of Common Stock present or represented and entitled to vote at the meeting will be necessary to fix the number of directors constituting the full Board of Directors at six, and a plurality of the votes properly cast will be required to elect a nominee to the office of director.
+If a quorum is present at the meeting, the vote of a majority of the shares of Common Stock present or represented and entitled to vote at the meeting will be necessary to fix the number of directors constituting the full Board of Directors at seven, and a plurality of the votes properly cast will be required to elect a nominee to the office of director.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE PROPOSAL TO FIX THE NUMBER OF DIRECTORS CONSTITUTING THE FULL BOARD OF DIRECTORS AT SIX, AND THAT YOU VOTE FOR THE ELECTION OF THE SIX INDIVIDUALS NAMED BELOW AS DIRECTORS OF THE COMPANY.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE PROPOSAL TO FIX THE NUMBER OF DIRECTORS CONSTITUTING THE FULL BOARD OF DIRECTORS AT SEVEN, AND THAT YOU VOTE FOR THE ELECTION OF THE SEVEN INDIVIDUALS NAMED BELOW AS DIRECTORS OF THE COMPANY.

-NAME AGE PRESENT PRINCIPAL EMPLOYER AND BUSINESS EXPERIENCE Joseph W. Alsop 53 Mr. Alsop, a founder of the Company, has been a director and President of the Company since its incention in 1981

-NAME AGE PRESENT PRINCIPAL EMPLOYER AND BUSINESS EXPERIENCE Larry R. Harris 51 Dr. Harris has been a director of the Company since January 1995.
+NOMINEE AGE PRESENT PRINCIPAL EMPLOYER AND BUSINESS EXPERIENCE Joseph W. Alsop 53 Mr. Alsop, a founder of the Company, has been a director and President of the Company since its inception in 1981.
+Larry R. Harris 51 Dr. Harris has been a director of the Company since January 1995.
 Dr. Harris is a founder of Linguistic Technology Corporation and has been its President since 1994.
 From 1992 to 1994, he was Chief Technology Officer of Trinzic Corporation.
-Michael L. Mark 52 Mr. Mark has been a director of the Company since July 1987.
+Roger J. Heinen, Jr 48 Mr. Heinen has been a director of the Company since March 1999.
+Mr. Heinen has worked in the computer industry since 1973 as a software developer and manager.
+Mr. Heinen served as Senior Vice President, Developer Division, at Microsoft Corporation from 1992 until 1996.
+He currently is also a director for ANSYS, Inc., MAPICS, Inc., AVID Technology, Inc., and RADNET, Inc. Michael L. Mark 52 Mr. Mark has been a director of the Company since July 1987.
 Mr. Mark is a private investor and has been President of Refined Reports, Inc., an electronic publishing company, since 1990.
 Arthur J. Marks 54 Mr. Marks has been a director of the Company since July 1987.
 Mr. Marks has served as a General Partner of New Enterprise Associates, a venture capital partnership, since August 1984.
 His investment activities focus on information technology companies.
 Mr. Marks is also a director of the following publicly-held corporations: Object Design, Inc., Netrix Corporation, and Platinum Software Corporation.
 Scott A. McGregor 42 Mr. McGregor has been a director of the Company since March 1998.
 Mr. McGregor has been a Senior Vice President and General Manager of Philips Semiconductors, Inc. since February 1998.
 He was a software consultant from June 1997 until January 1998.
 From 1992 until May 1997, Mr. McGregor was Senior Vice President, Products, of The Santa Cruz Operation, Inc. Amram Rasiel 69 Dr. Rasiel has been a director of the Company since April 1983.
 Dr. Rasiel is a private investor.
 Dr. Rasiel is also a director of PRI Automation, Inc., a publicly-held corporation, and several privately-held companies.